 When you think of workforce diversity, you probably think of the kind of diversity you can easily see — or at least that you can identify easily.
 Diversity of race, ethnicity, sexual orientation, gender, and age are all things that modern workplaces are striving to increase.
 Employers want to create vibrant, creative teams that better reflect the diversity of the people their products and services strive to reach.

 Plus, because employer discrimination against marginalized groups is illegal, companies must make a special effort to ensure that member of these groups are given a fair chance to apply and be promoted.

-“Cognitive diversity” refers to the wide variety of ways your employees think and solve problems.
+What is the definition of cognitive diversity?
+“Cognitive diversity” in the workplace refers to the wide variety of ways your employees think and solve problems.
 HR professionals may also use the term to refer to different work styles, learning styles, personality styles, perspectives, backgrounds, or even cognitive levels within the workforce (for some employers, this includes recruiting employees with autism or Down Syndrome).

 Cognitive Diversity Engages Employees

 This FastCompany article cites a study from Deloitte and the Billie Jean King Leadership Initiative (BJKLI) that analyzed the responses of 3,726 individuals from a variety of backgrounds on the topics of diversity and inclusion.